What Is A Botnet? Discover the Hidden Cyber Threats

 Conclusion

-This particular technology are one of the most powerful tools in cybercrime, turning ordinary devices into silent weapons for large-scale attacks.
-From spreading malware to draining bank accounts or crippling entire businesses with DDoS floods, their impact reaches far beyond individual victims.
+This technology is one of the most powerful tools in cybercrime, turning ordinary devices into silent weapons for large-scale attacks.
+From spreading malware to draining bank accounts or crippling businesses with DDoS floods, their impact extends far beyond individual victims.
 What makes them especially dangerous is their invisibility—millions of compromised devices working together without their owners’ knowledge.
+The best defense lies in vigilance: keeping systems updated, practicing safe browsing habits, and using strong security measures.
+In a digital world where attackers thrive on carelessness, awareness is the key to breaking the cycle, and understanding what botnets are—and how they operate—turns knowledge into protection.

 Resources